tomphp/tomphp.github.io/_posts/2019-10-30-writing-code-with-a-clear-conscience.md

 clear conscience, we should deliver code that other team members will enjoy working with.

-The quesion we should ask ourselves here is:
+The question we should ask ourselves here is:

 > Is my code going to make the work on future features harder?